-1. Load (or reload) the ACS using the preload command-line window and give the command:
+1. Load (or reload) the ACS using the preload command-line utility.
+Open a command-line window and give the command:

 '''

 preload --admin=NV pause

 '''

 2. After loading the ACS, remove the Administrator Cards from the module.
 Ensure that the CKNFAST\NVRAM\KEY\STORAGE environment variable is set.